Residency Applications/submissions end sunday, march 10, 2019. Don’t miss out

 The Application Process:

-This year you will be required to select a category into which your submission fits.
+You will be required to select a category into which your submission fits.
 The categories are: Poetry, Play, Screenplay, Fiction/Short Story, and Nonfiction.
 Your writing sample must match the category.
-So, for example, if you’re applying in the fiction category, your writing sample must only be a fiction sample.
+So, for example, if you are applying in the fiction category, your writing sample must only be a fiction sample.
 You cannot include some fiction and some poems you may have written.
 You are allowed one submission per category.
 This means you can submit to more than one category if you wish to do so.
 However, each submission is separate and you must complete the whole application process again for each submission.
-This includes the payment of the $30 application fee for each submission.
+This includes the payment of the $35 application fee for each submission.

-All applications/submissions are received electronically and a $30 application fee is required at the time you submit, and for each subsequent application, should decide to submit in more than one category.
+All applications/submissions are received electronically, and a $35 application fee is required at the time you submit, and for each subsequent application, should you decide to submit in more than one category.

 - 10 pages in length.